 The HL-1 Tape Reader senses five-bit punched tape and converts the bits, through a series of relays, into connecting the common to one of the 26 letters, space, LET or FIG wire, and passes that common through the adapter cable to the KLX-7 adapter underneath the keyboard.
 This has the same effect on the KL-7 as depressing the keyboard key and grounding its corresponding pulse coil(s).
 Note that in reality the connector on the HL-1 side is twice the size of the connector on the KLX-7 side.
 The connector also has an alligator clip for grounding.
 Before 3-wire sockets became standard, this clip was fixed onto some metal part near the socket.
 More on the HL-1 tape reader at Jerry Proc's Crypto Machines and Nick England's US Navy Crypto Equipment.

 Its wiring was also changed on a regular basis, in contrast to, for instance, the German Enigma where the wiring never changed during its whole service time (the U.S. cryptologists learned the lessons).
 The KL-7 rotors were easily rewired manually by simply plugging the contacts into other positions without the need of soldering.
-These were designated Red Rotors by NSA.
+These were designated by NSA as Red Rotors.
+Due to persisting problems, these were replace by the Orange Rotors in 1956.

 The KL-7 had a set of 12 rotors to choose from, later expanded to 13, labelled "A" through "M". (see CORE on part of the key list at the right).
 Each rotor core has 36 flat contacts on the left side (as seen in cipher unit windows) that are wired in a scrambled fashion with 36 spring-loaded contacts on the right side.
 The wiring performs a substitution encipherment.
 An adjustable black alphabet ring is attached to the rotor core.
 These letters are visible through the little windows of the cipher unit.
 The drive-pawls from the rotor stepping unit use the notches on the alphabet ring to advance the rotors.